Mr-HiteshChaudhari/ProdigyInfotech-Task2/README.md

 3. Use the buttons to start, pause, and reset the stopwatch.
 4. Click the "Lap" button to record lap times.

-Feel free to explore the code and customize the stopwatch according to your needs!

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Show your support

-If you find this project helpful, consider giving it a ⭐️ on GitHub!